Riverscapes/PBR/workshops/2022/BLM/index.md

 The target audience for the virtual field workshop is Montana-Dakota BLM Field Staff and their conservation partners  interested in improving the health of riverscapes BLM manages with low-tech PBR.

 #### When it is taught as a field workshop.
-The target audience for the field workshop series was primarily NRCS staff, and key partners.
-NRCS SGI states will select key representatives involved in mesic restoration to participate.
-Anticipated NRCS participants include state/area/local specialists (biologists/engineers) and select field staff.
-States may also opt to invite key partners who are invested locally in helping get mesic conservation on the ground.
+The target audience for the field workshop series was primarily BLM staff, and key partners.
+BLM will select key representatives involved in LTPBR of riverscapes to participate.
+Anticipated participants include state/area/local specialists (biologists/engineers) and select field staff.
 The overall goal is to build a cadre of staff in each State to evaluate the technique and serve as local sources of expertise across the range.
 To keep the hands-on exercises effective, we  limited invitation only enrolment to roughly 45 participants per workshop.